-There are also numerous “weirdly obscure” scholarships which are offered at the national level.
+There are also numerous “weirdly obscure” scholarships that are offered at the national level.
 Because these scholarships often have very unique requirements, you could have a great chance of being chosen simply by qualifying.
-Examples of these types of scholarships include the Asparagus Club Scholarship, the Duct Tape Prom Dress Scholarship, the Left Handed Applicant Scholarship, and many more.
+Examples of these types of scholarships include the Asparagus Club Scholarship, the Duct Tape Prom Dress Scholarship, the Left-Handed Applicant Scholarship, and many more.

 You should explore local scholarships, as well, since the number of applicants is sure to be far less in a smaller radius.
-Check with a high school guidance counselor, local clubs like the VFW or Kiwanas, and ask local business such as groceries and hardware stores to see if they offer any sort of scholarship opportunities.
-Don’t think any amount is too small, even lower-level scholarships can add-up to some great savings for your education.
+Check with a high school guidance counselor, local clubs like the VFW or Kiwanas, and ask local businesses such as groceries and hardware stores to see if they offer any sort of scholarship opportunities.
+Don’t think any amount is too small, even lower-level scholarships can add up to some great savings for your education.

 If you are not the athlete type but still love sports, you should still inquire about scholarship opportunities.
 Many schools offer manager scholarships to students that assist athletic teams.
 If you don’t mind doing a bit of laundry, filling water bottles, carrying equipment, or other “grunt” work, you could find a great way to secure some additional scholarship money.

 If you are more of the artistic or creative type, there are some great potential scholarships based on talent for you, as well.
 Many institutions have artistic departments that are able to award talent-based scholarship money to students who excel in theatre, music, art, creative writing, and more.
 In fact, many schools offer these talent-based scholarships in addition to merit-based scholarships you may secure based on your GPA and test scores.